auxia-inc/mcp-servers/slack-mcp/README.md

 ## Security Notes

-- **Never commit your bot token** - it stays in your personal `~/.claude/mcp_config.json`
+- **Never commit your user token** - it stays in your personal `~/.claude.json`
-- Each team member needs their own Slack app with their own token
+- Each team member needs their own Slack app with their own user token
-- The bot token has limited permissions (only what you granted in scopes)
+- The user token has permissions based on the scopes you granted
-- Messages are only accessible to the user who created the bot token
+- Messages are only accessible to the user who created the token

 ## For Team Members

 1. Follow the "Prerequisites" section to create your own Slack app
-2. Get your own bot token and user ID
+2. Get your own user token and user ID
 3. Install dependencies and build the project
-4. Configure your personal `~/.claude/mcp_config.json` with your credentials
+4. Configure your personal `~/.claude.json` with your credentials
 5. Restart Claude Code

 Each team member uses their own credentials - nothing is shared or checked into git.